RogueDrifter/Rogue_TDM/README.md

 ## Credits

-SovietComrade is credited for the map, rest of the script is basically done by me.
+SovietComrade is credited for the map, zeex for the command processor, rest of the script is basically done by me.